Ishichelsea/GamesFinal/README.md

 # GamesFinal
 Gaming Unified is a gaming website, It has five sections, login page, home page, about us page , contact us page, games page and a future section.
-It is a responsive site built with HTML, CSS and Javascript.
+It is a responsive site built using front-End technologies.

 Gaming Unified is the site for any ardent gamers and it has latest updated games where one can dowload.
 Also Video is added for better view.